 The STI Field Driven Research to Operations (R2O) Team is responsible for the coordination and management of NWS field-driven innovation and research to operations.
 The team works closely with the NWS regional Scientific Services Divisions (SSDs) and National Centers for Environmental Prediction (NCEP) service centers to organize and facilitate projects with the Science and Operations Officers (SOOs) and Development and Operations Hydrologists (DOHs) to integrate new or improved science and technology into field operations.
 The National SOO/DOH, within the R2O Team, is responsible for oversight of the program, advancing national initiatives, enabling national and regional coordination among SOOs and DOHs, and bridging the gap between science and service.

 The STI Field Driven Research to Operations (R2O) Team supports OSTI leadership in the planning and management of the OSTI Annual Operating Plan (AOP) milestones and formulation of the annual budget formulation.
-The Team is responsible for planning and executing the Annual Office of Planning and Programming for Service Delivery (OPPSD) Pre-AOP meetings (Spring) and Fall OSTI science meetings.
-The Team oversees the generation and collection of AOP milestone 2-pagers by each of the 9 STI WGs, NCEP Centers, Social Behavioral and Economic Science (SBES) Program, NOAA Testbeds and Proving Grounds, Meteorological Development Laboratory (MDL), Modeling Program Division, Operations Proving Ground (OPG), Office of Water Prediction (OWP) and Office of the Chief Learning Officer (OCLO) for funding consideration.
+The Team is responsible for planning and executing Pre-AOP meetings.
+It oversees the generation and collection of AOP milestone 2-pagers by the NCEP Centers, Social Behavioral and Economic Science (SBES) Program, NOAA Testbeds and Proving Grounds, Meteorological Development Laboratory (MDL), Modeling Program Division, Operations Proving Ground (OPG), Office of Water Prediction (OWP) and Office of the Chief Learning Officer (OCLO) for funding consideration.
 The Team then monitors the OSTI AOP Milestones on a quarterly basis.

 In 2021, the R2O Team conducted a large-scale data collection of all STI-resourced research and development (R&D) projects and subsequently recorded over 150 projects in NOAA’s Virtual Lab (Vlab).
 The data has also been exported to the NOAA R&D Database (NRDD).
 The Team is working to establish a streamlined process to manage and report the progress of this important work.